clones-sol/desktop/PRIVACY.md

 3. Recommendations:
    - Securely back up your wallet if you want to maintain direct deletion rights
-   - Save your wallet's public address in case you need to request deletion via email
    - Consider these limitations before submitting recordings
    - Use the provided privacy tools during recording to prevent capturing sensitive information